Connectivity coverage in B.C.

 The Canadian Radio-Television and Telecommunications Commission (CRTC) regulates and supervises the telecommunications industry in Canada.

-The Government of British Columbia cannot direct service providers where to make their investments rather, it works to leverage government’s investment in telecommunications services to encourage the expansion of internet services where there may not otherwise be a business case to do so.
+The Government of British Columbia cannot direct service providers where to make their investments.
+Instead, it works to leverage the Government’s investment in telecommunications services to encourage the expansion of internet services where there may not otherwise be a business case to do so.

 Who can help me with my telecommunications service issue?

-There are several organizations that you can reach out to if you are having issues with your telecommunications services:
+There are several organizations you can reach out to if you have issues with your telecommunications services:

 What are the federal health and safety guidelines?